worthpointlabs/terratest/docs/_docs/04_community/client-factory.md

 ### Wait, I don't see the client in client factory for the rest api I want to interact with

- If you require a client that is not already implemented in client factory for your helper method you will need to create a corresponding method that instantiates the client and accepts base URI following the patterns discussed.
+ If you require a client that is not already implemented in client factory for your helper method, you will need to create a corresponding method that instantiates the client and accepts base URI following the patterns discussed.
 Below is a walkthrough for adding a client to client factory.

 ## Walkthrough, adding a client to client_factory